projectcalico/calico/master/networking/ip-autodetection.md

   ```calicoctl node run --ip6-autodetection-method=<autodetection-method>
   ```

-Where <auto_detection> methods are:
+Where auto-detection methods are based on:

-- IP or domain name
+- **IP or domain name**

-  An IP addresses or domains to reach a destination.
+  A reachable destination using an IP address or domain.
 For example:

   ```
      calicoctl node run  --ip-autodetection-method=can-reach=8.8.8.8
      calicoctl node run  --ip-autodetection-method=can-reach=www.google.com
   ```

-- regex expression to include matching interfaces
+- **Including matching interfaces**

-  A regular expression in golang syntax for including interfaces that match.
+  A regular expression in golang syntax that includes interfaces that match.
 For example:

   ```
      calicoctl node run  --ip-autodetection-method=interface=eth.*
   ```

-- regex expression to exclude matching interfaces
+- **Excluding matching interfaces**

-  A regular expression in golang syntax for excluding the interfaces that match.
+  A regular expression in golang syntax that excludes interfaces that match.
 For example:

   ```
      calicoctl node run --ip6-autodetection-method=skip-interface=eth.*